I. Outlook

 To prevent users from feeling the loss, payment institutions typically charge fees to businesses providing goods and services.
 Naturally, businesses cannot absorb all these costs and instead pass them on to product prices.
 Therefore, customers may feel that they are not being charged when using traditional payment methods, but in reality, they are indirectly paying these fees through product prices.

 Most importantly, a simple payment gateway solution offers limited help to businesses.
-Businesses do not know where cryptocurrency users are, and users do not know which businesses accept cryptocurrency payments.
+They do not know where cryptocurrency users are, and users do not know which businesses accept cryptocurrency payments.
 This is why Fizen was built as a comprehensive ecosystem.
 Fizen not only provides technical solutions but also connects businesses with customers.

 Firefish is an open lending market that facilitates Bitcoin-backed loans, directly connecting borrowers and investors while avoiding the involvement of intermediaries.
 Borrowers can obtain fiat or stablecoin loans by using Bitcoin as collateral, thus gaining liquidity without selling their assets.
 Investors provide funds for these loans and ensure fixed interest returns by having the value of the Bitcoin collateral exceed the loan amount.
 The platform operates in a peer-to-peer manner, ensuring transparency and security through an on-chain escrow system.